 Adultery does not impact child support at all.
 Regardless of how much you or your spouse spend on a new relationship, the court will still consider your entire income to be available for child support purposes.

 Committing adultery in and of itself does not impact the court’s opinion on whether a party is fit to be a parent.
 Adultery will only factor into the court’s custody and placement decisions if the parent’s new partner negatively impacts the children.
 In determining whether a new partner has a negative impact, the court will consider such factors as how much time the parent spends with the partner while he or she is supposed to be with the children; whether the children have met the partner and, if so, whether the children and the partner have a good relationship; and whether the new partner interferes with the parent’s relationship with the children.

-If you have questions or concerns about how a new relationship will impact your pending divorce, please call us for a free consultation!
+If you have questions or concerns about how a new relationship will impact your pending divorce, please call us for a 100% confidential consultation!